 I’ve been in twenty-two Canadian premieres, and that feels like a contribution beyond the ephemeral and necessarily transient nature of my job.
 Working on new shows is a different level of satisfaction.
 It feels like a way different level of risk, and the whole cast and creative team is together in that risk.
 When I was in university I would spend hours in Theatre Books, mostly reading Canadian plays because I didn’t know any other than Never Swim Alone and Jitters, which I’d done in high school.
 I would linger over every artist’s name on the “original production.”
 And a thing I take deep pride in at this point in my career is the part of our bookshelf of plays that have my name or Alan Dilworth’s, my husband, on that page.
 It’s a whole section of our bookshelf now.

-Maev Beaty is currently starring in The Last Wife, on now at Soulpepper until February 11.For tickets or more information, click here
+Maev Beaty is reprising her role in Bunny, on at Tarragon Theatre from February 28 until April 1.For tickets or more information, click here